 This appliance must be installed by a competent person and in accordance with European, National, and Local criteria, including any relevant standards, codes of practice the requirements of the current building Regulations (and in particular parts J & L), Health and safety regulations IEE regulations and any requirements of the Local Authority, Fire Officer or insurers.

-Relevant standards may include BS6230, BS6891 and BS5588 parts 2 and 3 supply of gas.
+Relevant standards may include BS6230, BS6891 and BS5588 parts 2 and 3 a) The position of the heater for the optimum efficient distribution and circulation of warm air.

 Prior to installation the following points should be considered;